 2a.
 English Language Proficiency

 - English Language Proficiency Test Waiver – Native and near-native speakers are eligible for a waiver.
-For more information, please read the English Language Proficiency Test Waiver policy.
-To apply for a waiver, visit here.
+For more information, please read the English Language Proficiency waiver policy.
+You can email [email protected] for instructions about applying for a waiver

 Score Validity and Reporting